momentohq/mcp-momento/README.md

-# Basic MCP Server
+# Momento MCP Server

-A simple Model Context Protocol (MCP) server implementation for Momento Cache in Node.js.
+A simple Model Context Protocol (MCP) server implementation for Momento Cache.

 ## Tools

+- `get`
-- `get` -- Get the cache value stored for the given key.
-Returns a `Hit` if the key was found, `Miss` if the key was not found, or `Error` if the request failed.
+  - Get the cache value stored for the given key.
+  - Inputs:
+    - `key` string -- the key to look up in the cache.
+  - Returns:
+    - `Hit` with the found value if the key was found.
+    - `Miss` if the key was not found.
+    - `Error` if the request failed.
+- `set`
-- `set` -- Sets the value in cache with a given Time To Live (TTL) seconds.
+  - Sets the value in cache with a given Time To Live (TTL) seconds.
 If a value for this key is already present, it will be replaced by the new value regardless of the previous value's data type.
-Returns a `Success` or `Error` response.
+  - Returns:
+    - `Success` if the key was successfully written to the cache.
+    - `Error` if the request failed.

 ## Setup